Hibou57/External-Programs-ST3/README.md

 ------------------------------------------------------------------------------
 Provides `external_program`, a command to run an external program on, either:

- * the current file
+ * the current file;
- * the current selection
+ * the current selection;
- * nothing
+ * nothing.

 Passes the data to the program via, either:

- * a single argument
+ * a single argument;
- * its standard input stream
+ * its standard input stream;
- * nothing (makes sense when the argument is nothing)
+ * nothing (makes sense when the argument is nothing).

-Writes back the result from the program taken from its standard output stream, either:
+Writes back the result from the program taken from its standard output,
+either:

- * inserted at the caret,
+ * inserted at the caret;
- * written as a replacement of the selected text
+ * as a replacement of the selected text;
- * to an output panel
+ * to an output panel;
  * to nothing.

 “Selection” means single selection, not multiple selections.